WGTO: History

-On July 4, 2020, the station was changed over to the MeTV FM radio format from Weigel Broadcasting; the station will be cross-promoted on Weigel's three area television stations, including WBND-LD2, an owned-and-operated MeTV station.
+On July 4, 2020, the station was changed over to the MeTV FM radio format from Weigel Broadcasting; the station is cross-promoted on Weigel's three area television stations, including WBND-LD2, an owned-and-operated MeTV station.
 The shift was made in an effort to differentiate its playlist from higher-rated classic hits stations while still maintaining a familiar format to the station's loyal listeners, along with bringing a station with a cult following from the area's Chicago area commuters into the South Bend market.

-Since the summer of 2021 WGTO has also been heard on translator 97.5 W248AP Valparaiso, Indiana.
+Since the summer of 2021 WGTO has also been heard on a second translator, W248AP (97.5 FM) in Valparaiso, Indiana.

+On April 7, 2025, WGTO changed their format from soft oldies to gold hot adult contemporary, branded as "97.1 The Ride".